Coronavirus: initial guidance for charity facilities managers

 The gov.uk website has current advice about the virus.
 Charity fms should keep up to date with the latest advice.

-Providing accurate news and clear to colleagues about the virus is one of the most useful things you can do.
+Providing accurate news and clear information to colleagues is one of the most useful things you can do.

-Staff and stakeholders may feel anxious about health risks, and some people may also be misinformed about the situation, creating further uncertainty.
+Staff, volunteers and other stakeholders may feel anxious about health risks, and some people may also be misinformed about the situation, creating further uncertainty.

 Facilities managers can play a key role in advising senior staff.
 You should aim to should be a source of accurate, up-to-date information about the outbreak and what measures your charity can take.

-The section below sets out the information you can provide to staff and visitors:
+This section below sets out the information that you can provide to staff and visitors:

-How can we help prevent the spread of COVID-19?
+How can we limit the spread of COVID-19?

 Good hand and sneeze/cough hygiene is the best defence.